hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/s3_bucket_lifecycle_configuration.html.markdown

 ~> **NOTE:** S3 Buckets only support a single lifecycle configuration.
 Declaring multiple `awsS3BucketLifecycleConfiguration` resources to the same S3 Bucket will cause a perpetual difference in configuration.

+~> **NOTE:** Lifecycle configurations may take some time to fully propagate to all AWS S3 systems.
+Running Terraform operations shortly after creating a lifecycle configuration may result in changes that affect configuration idempotence.
+See the Amazon S3 User Guide on [setting lifecycle configuration on a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html).

 ## Example Usage

 ### With neither a filter nor prefix specified